alfredbaudisch/alfredbaudisch.com/content/posts/2022-04-13-my-artistic-influence-map.md

 type: "post"
 ---

 What makes us, creatively speaking?
 What influences us?
-This is a question that was asked in the Udemy course “[Design & Criação de Personagens](https://www.udemy.com/course/personagens/)” (translated to _“Character Design and Creation”_ – available only in Portuguese).
+This is a question that was asked in the Udemy course "[Design & Criação de Personagens](https://www.udemy.com/course/personagens/)" (translated to _"Character Design and Creation"_ – available only in Portuguese).

-Dado, the instructor, shows a “Influence Map” grid, where he placed images from things that inspires and influences him as an artist and as a creative person.
+Dado, the instructor, shows a "Influence Map" grid, where he placed images from things that inspires and influences him as an artist and as a creative person.
 The template for the Influence Map is very popular around digital artists and was created by [**fox-orian on Deviantart**](https://www.deviantart.com/fox-orian/art/Influence-Map-Template-174550753).

 I decided to create my artistic influence map placing things that influenced me creatively.
 This task was actually quite challenging yet fun, because you have to carefully think about whether something really influences you or if you are just affected by it due to hype or trends.